Iceland

 Universities can freely decide on promotion procedures

-This applies to 12 other countries: Austria, Czech Republic, Estonia, Finland, Flanders, Hungary, The Netherlands, Poland, Slovakia, Sweden, Switzerland, United Kingdom
+This applies to 11 other countries: Austria, Estonia, Finland, Flanders, The Netherlands, Poland, Slovakia, Slovenia, Sweden, Switzerland, United Kingdom

 100% Promotion procedures for senior administrative staff